VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: CONCLUSION

-In this work, we present \emph{VIPaint}, a novel application of \emph{variational inference} (VI)~\citep{wainwright08,blei2017variational} that efficiently optimizes a hierarchical, Markovian, non-Gaussian approximation to the true (L)DM posterior.
-VI has achieved excellent image restoration results with a wide range of priors, including mixtures~\citep{fergus2006removing,ji2017patches} and hierarchical VAEs~\citep{pmlr-v216-agarwal23a}, but there is little work exploring its integration with state-of-the-art LDMs.
-While \emph{Red-Diff}~\citep{mardani2023variational} applies VI to approximate the posterior of pixel-based DMs, its local approximation of the noise-free image posterior is difficult to optimize, requiring annealing heuristics that we demonstrate are sensitive to local optima.
-Our VIPaint method instead defines a hierarchical posterior that strategically accounts for a subset of noise levels, enabling the inference of both high-level semantics and low-level details from observed pixels \emph{simultaneously} (see Fig.~\ref{fig:VIPaint-working}).
-We efficiently infer variational parameters via non-amortized optimization for each inpainting query, avoiding the need to collect a training set of corrupted images~\citep{liu2024image, Corneanu_2024_WACV}, expensively fine-tune generative models~\citep{Avrahami_2022_CVPR} or variational posteriors~\citep{Feng_2023_ICCV} for each query, or retrain large-scale conditional diffusion models~\citep{stablediff,10.1145/3528233.3530757,nichol2022glide,Chung_2022_CVPR}.
+In this work, we propose \emph{VIPaint}, a novel application of VI that employs both LDMs and pixel-based DMs as priors to handle challenging inference problems, such as large mask image inpainting.
+VIPaint strategically defines a hierarchical, Markovian and non-Gaussian approximation to the true (L)DM posterior that accounts for a subset of latent noise levels, enabling the inference of both high-level semantics and low-level details from observed pixels \emph{simultaneously}.
+We efficiently infer variational parameters for each inpainting query, avoiding the need to collect a training set of corrupted images~\citep{liu2024image, Corneanu_2024_WACV}, expensively fine-tune generative models~\citep{Avrahami_2022_CVPR} or normalizing flow posteriors~\citep{Feng_2023_ICCV} for each query, or retrain large-scale conditional diffusion models~\citep{Rombach_2022_CVPR,saharia2022palette,nichol2022glide,Chung_2022_CVPR}.

+A primary design goal for VIPaint is to avoid the training of a specialized model for each image restoration task, and to instead apply pretrained DMs in a ``zero shot'' fashion, via variational inference.
+Our experimental comparisons are thus primarily to the rich literature of methods that adapt pretrained DMs in other ways, but we find that VIPaint may nevertheless outperform specialized inpainting algorithms; see Fig.~\ref{fig:stable_diffusion}.

-We begin by reviewing properties of (latent) diffusion models in Sec.~\ref{sec:background}, and prior work on inferring images via pre-trained diffusion models in Sec.~\ref{sec:inference}.
-Sec.~\ref{sec:VIPaint} then develops the VIPaint algorithm, which first fits a hierarchical posterior that best aligns with the observations, and then samples from this approximate posterior to produce diverse reconstruction hypotheses.
-Results in Sec.~\ref{sec:results} on inpainting, and the Appendix on other inverse problems, then show substantial qualitative and quantitative improvements in capturing multimodal uncertainty for both pixel-based and latent DMs.
+We begin by reviewing properties of (latent) diffusion models and prior work on inference with pre-trained diffusion models in Sec.~\ref{sec:background}.
+Sec.~\ref{sec:VIPaint} then develops the VIPaint algorithm, which first fits a hierarchical posterior that best aligns with the observations, and then samples diverse reconstructions from this posterior.
+Results in Sec.~\ref{sec:results} on inpainting, as well as linear deblurring and superresolution, show substantial qualitative and quantitative improvements in producing inpaintings that capture the richness of contemporary DMs.